Pathoschild/smapi-mod-dump/source/~Sakorona/WeatherIllnesses/README.md

   - `ChanceOfGettingSick` - Controls the chance you'll get sick when conditions are matched.
 Default is set to '.7' for (70% chance).
 Valid Range is 0 to 1.

   -`TooColdInside` - Double specifying the max temperature threshold to be too cold inside.
 Default is `8.4` (C).
 Valid Range is -100 to 100, really.

-### Changelog

-#### 1.1
-   - some fixes for updates in Climates
-   - GMCM support
-   - some optimizations
-   - Sandstorms added
-   - Will not display the inside message if you are outside at the time.
-   - updated for changes in Climates of Ferngill compatiblity
-    - less chance of being sick per 10 minute tick

-#### 1.0-beta.7
-  - Updated for 1.3.20. .. and 1.3.21.
-  - Added in bath house method of clearing
-  - Fixed a drain issue.. >_>
-  - You now get in game warning your house is too cold (also limited to before 10am and after 5:30pm)

-#### 1.0-beta.6
-  - Added in a more descriptive system that will give you different text for different reasons
-  - Now, if it's cold outside, and you have no heat inside, you might get sick

-#### 1.0-beta.5

-   - Updated for Stardew Valley 1.3.16